wcm-io/wcm-io-tooling/maven/parent/src/site/markdown/index.md

 ### Maven Archetypes

-* [CQ Maven Plugin](archetypes/aem/): Maven Archetype for creating new AEM projects.
+* [Maven Archetype for AEM](archetypes/aem/): Maven Archetype for creating new AEM projects.